The future of driving is autonomous.

 What if the car causes an accident?

 The overwhelming majority of road accidents are stilled caused by human error.
-However, the Level 1 and 2 vehicle assistance systems built into our current models can already prevent more than 30% of accidents.
+However, the Level 1 and 2 vehicle assistance systems built into our current models can already prevent accidents.
 We expect further automation to drastically reduce the number of road accidents and fatalities.
 Nevertheless, the laws of driving physics still apply to autonomous vehicles, so it will never be possible to avoid critical situations altogether.

 How much data does a 24-hour test drive generate?